-A reporter contacted me recently to ask my recommendations for Preparing for Unemployment: The Best Time to Plan for Job Loss is While You’re Still Working.
+A reporter once ask for my recommendations for Preparing for Unemployment: The Best Time to Plan for Job Loss is While You’re Still Working.

 This is an important topic because no one can guarantee that we will not be laid off or knows when we will be looking for a new job.
 So, as business executive Harvey McKay says, you want to “dig your well before you are thirsty.”

 In the Star Tribune article, I said the most important thing all employees can do is to stop thinking they are just their job title.
 Your career is more than the job you have now.